Vinay-Singanapalli/ATG-DEBATE-DAG/README.md

 Overview
 --------
-This project runs a debate between two agents (e.g., Scientist vs Philosopher) on a topic you enter in the terminal, for a fixed 8-round sequence, and then produces a judge summary and winner. [conversation_history]
+This project runs a debate between two agents (e.g., Scientist vs Philosopher) on a topic you enter in the terminal, for a fixed 8-round sequence, and then produces a judge summary and winner.

 What you get in a run
 --------------------